 No, you can send a DMCA takedown notice regarding unregistered copyrights in order to receive protection for your material.
 However, a registration is required if you were to file a lawsuit.
 In the end, is it better to have a registered copyright than to not, but it is not required for a DMCA takedown notice.

-If you have material being infringed upon on YouTube, you can choose to either submit a copyright takedown notice through their Webform or send in a DMCA takedown notice yourself, through your attorney or through a DMCA agent.
-However, it is important to consider fair use when evaluating whether an unauthorized use of a copyrighted video, logo or image is an infringement.
+If you have material being infringed upon on YouTube, you can choose to either submit a copyright takedown notice through theirwebformor you can send in a DMCA takedown notice by yourself, through your attorney, or through a DMCA agent.
+However, it is important to consider fair use when evaluating whether an unauthorized use of a copyrighted video, logo, or image is an infringement.

-TikTok has a form you can use to report your copyright infringement claim.
-They do require you provide the same elements you would in DMCA takedown notice that we discussed earlier in this article.
-You can also choose to email or mail a DMCA takedown notice to TikTok using the contact information listed Here.
+TikTok also has a form you can use to report your copyright infringement claim.
+However, they do require you provide the same elements you would in DMCA takedown notice that we discussed earlier in this article.
+You can also choose to email or mail a DMCA takedown notice to TikTok using the contact information listed here.

-LinkedIn has A Form where you can report copyright infringement.
+LinkedIn has a form as well, where you can report copyright infringement.
 LinkedIn also provides information for its designated DMCA notice agent.
-If you choose to submit a written DMCA notice, you can submit it to their copyright agent Here.
+If you choose to submit a written DMCA notice, you can submit it to their copyright agent here.

 If an ISP (Internet Service Provider) receives a DMCA takedown notice, they will remove the content in question automatically without determining whether the content is truly infringing (this is so they avoid liability under the DMCA).
 Once they take down the material, the ISP will notify the individual user who maintains the website, blog, social media account or YouTube account about the notice, and why the material was removed.
 If the individual user believes that the material taken down does not violate copyright, they have the right to file a counter notice, and how to fight a DMCA takedown notice.